bordera-randy/Resources/Student Resources/az104_updated.md

     - For third-party or in-house applications.
 - Global administrator = Root
 - Can be managed by Azure Portal, PowerShell/CLI, Microsoft Graph, and API
-  - Resource group holds different unique resources  - Microsoft Graph: API product trying to create a single way of interacting with all Microsoft APIs.
+  - Microsoft Graph: API product trying to create a single way of interacting with all Microsoft APIs.
-  - Resource groups can contain resources that reside in different regions
-    - Location of resource group is just the metadata for the resource group

-#### Tags
-- Categorization/organization of resource groups for e.g. billing, management
-  - Example: `Dept: IT`
-- Tags are not inherited### Role-Based Access Control
+### Role-Based Access Control
 - Roles define actions that the role is capable of doing.
 - 💡 Roles are assigned to users and users only.
 - ❗ Pre-built roles only.